-- · The system is up and running typical applications. - A lights out or brown out event occurs.
+- The system is up and running typical applications. - A lights out or brown out event occurs.
 The system shuts down then restarts through an external source. - All nodes turn on to the last known state (On/Off).
 If the last known state is On, then the nodes will boot to a console login prompt. - Log files show system restart events on nodes and on Remote Supervisor Adapter devices.
-Review the following log files for more information about the event: - /var/log/messages - /var/log/csm/installnode.log - RSA event log. - BIOS event log
+Review the following log files for more information about the event: - /var/log/messages - /var/log/csm/installnode.log (management server command) - /var/log/csm/install.log (node command) - RSA event log - BIOS event log